Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy: Results

 \cref{success_rate,ave_etg} (left) report success rate and average extra time to goal across agent counts $N$ and instance types.
-Conventional methods degraded notably for larger values of $N$, especially on Crossing instances, whereas WNumMPC maintained high success rates even in dense settings.
+Existing methods degraded notably for larger values of $N$, especially on Crossing instances, whereas WNumMPC maintained high success rates even in dense settings.
 Moreover, while baselines incurred significantly larger extra time on Crossing, our method kept it low, indicating efficient navigation.
-These results show that WNumMPC successfully accounts for interactions and breaks symmetry in complex, dynamic environments, with strong scalability in $N$.
+These results indicate that WNumMPC effectively accounts for interactions and breaks symmetry in complex, dynamic environments.

-CADRL showed relatively good performance on Random instances except in the densest cases, but its performance degraded even in low-density Crossing instances.
-This is likely because training was conducted only on Random instances, leading to poor generalization in atypical scenarios.
-In contrast, our proposed method also trained solely on Random instances, yet still achieved favorable results on Crossing instances.
-This suggests that the reliability of the MPC component compensates for the shortcomings of purely learning-based approaches.
+In contrast, as indicated by the success rates in \cref{success_rate}, CADRL resulted in a higher frequency of collisions compared to other methods.
+While CADRL showed relatively good performance on Random instances with a small number of agents, its performance degraded even in low-density Crossing instances.
+Crossing instances tend to involve simultaneous interactions among multiple agents more frequently than Random instances, creating collision-prone scenarios.
+Consequently, CADRL relying solely on a learned policy struggled to ensure safety, resulting in frequent collisions.
+In contrast, MPC-based methods maintained low collision rates even in such crossing scenarios, with the proposed method, in particular, achieving strong results.
+These results suggest that the reliability of the MPC component effectively compensates for the safety shortcomings of purely learning-based approaches.